Bicycling and the MBTA: Pedal and Park cages

 As bicycling increased in popularity in the early 2000s in Boston, bicycle thefts from MBTA stations became more common.
 199 thefts were reported in 2011, up from around 100 in 2007 and 70 in 2003.
 The first two Pedal and Park cages were installed at Alewife in September 2008 to serve commuter bikers from the busy Minuteman Bikeway, followed shortly after by one at Forest Hills.
 In 2013, the Alewife cages made headlines after MBTA Transit Police installed a cardboard cutout of a police officer in one as a psychological deterrent to theft.

 In 2011, the MBTA received a federal grant to add more cages, for which local advocacy group MassBike was brought in as a design consultant.
 The first new cage opened at Oak Grove in April 2013, followed by a dozen others over the next year.
 Originally, a CharlieCard or special Bike CharlieCard would open cages; after May 2013, users were required to register their CharlieCard with the MBTA to gain access.
 The cage at Salem, opened in January 2015, was the first at an MBTA station without rapid transit service.
 Although the cages have reduced bicycle theft on the MBTA, occasional thefts do still occur inside them.

-The five Medford Branch stations under construction on the Green Line Extension will also have Pedal and Park cages.